 8.7.
-While some costs relate directly to a single activity, other costs are incurred indirectly to enable the delivery of charitable activity.
-The cost of such enabling (or support) functions may be shared across more than one activity undertaken by the charity.
+While some costs relate directly to a single activity, other costs are incurred indirectly to enable the delivery of charitable activity. tThe cost of certain central or regionalsuch enabling (or support) functions may be shared across more than one activity undertaken by the charity.
 For example, governance costs, payroll administration, purchasing, budgeting and accounting, information technology, personnel (human resources), building management services and finance are functions that are likely to enable/support more than one area of charitable activity.
 These costs must be apportioned across the activities that the function enables/supports in order to arrive at the full cost for each reported activity including relevant restricted funds unless prohibited by the terms of a gift.